Is It Safe To Drink Lemon Water While Pregnant?

 Precautions to Take While Having Lemon Juice During Pregnancy

 Lemon juice is safe to drink if it is consumed in limited quantity.
 Too much of it can have adverse affects on your health.
-Here are some precautions you should keep in mind with regards to the consumption of lemons in pregnancy.
+Here are some precautions you should keep in mind concerning the consumption of lemons in pregnancy.

 - The acidity of the lemon can affect the enamel of your teeth.
 It is advised to gargle and rinse your mouth after consuming lemon water to prevent any dental issues.

-- If you want to drink lemon juice, start taking it in small quantities and check whether it is causing any gastrointestinal disorders or heartburn.
+- If you want to drink lemon juice, take it in small quantities and check whether it is causing any gastrointestinal disorders or heartburn.

 - Drink only freshly squeezed lemon juice.